 - What are common libraries in data analysis and popular tutorial notebooks

-The exercise notebooks in the QuickStart offer hands-on practice using notebooks for interactive analysis in Terra.
+The additional notebooks in the QuickStart offer hands-on practice using notebooks for several different data use-cases.
 You'll learn how to:

 - Browse 1,000 genomes data in the Data Library and define a subset of data (cohort) for analysis